sparksp/phills.me.uk/content/project/domigoals.md

   [menu.main]
     parent = "project"
 +++
 Domino's UK wanted to give away vouchers for every goal scored during Euro 2012.
-The first 1000 people to tap the "Goal!" button would win a voucher – &pound;5 for the first goal, &pound;10 for the second by the same player, and &pound;20 for a hattrick.
+The first 1000 people to tap the "Goal!" button would win a voucher – &pound;5 for the first goal, &pound;10 for the second by the same player, and &pound;20 for a hat-trick.

 My role was to develop the server infrastructure to support the apps, including fetching the game data from a 3rd party, registering new users, serving game data to the apps, and correctly awarding vouchers for each goal.